-We support independent agents and landlords in London to maximise a properties rental yields by managing the paper work and building works from a standard home, to a HMO licensed property.
-Now think of the revenue potential you can gain from converting a 3 bedroom into a 6 multi let property.
+We support independent agents and landlords in London to maximise a properties rental yields by managing the paperwork and building works from a standard home to an HMO licensed property.
+Now think of the revenue potential you can gain from converting a 3 bedroom into a 6 multi-let property.

 Converting your home or your landlords’ property to multi let dwellings seems pretty straight forward but we strongly suggest that you read up on HMO first because he laws governing properties let on a room-by-room basis can be complex.
 As experts in the fields, we manage the entire HMO application process and know what factors that contributes to getting your property HMO approved first time round.
 This is why we have become working partner with landlords and agents, taking the pressure off them to complete properties into HMO licensed dwellings without the hiccups.

 We want to ensure each room is let out as quickly as possible but converting a loft into a room can take some time and it won’t be easy for loft convertors to complete the construction with tenants in it.
 The entire house must be left vacant while the property is being converted for a period of 6 to 8 weeks, during which time the other rooms and corridors will be adapted to for HMO usage.
 We are no expert in loft conversions, but we always rely on the same company to do our works because we value quality, speed and knowledge in a loft conversion company.

 HMO Space is money

 Converting the loft space into 2 bedrooms with a shower room would be the most ideal scenario but this very much depends on loft space.
 Given that the loft room can be converted into 2 rooms with an estimated investment of £45k, the property would benefit from: